Coronavirus: Wage subsidies could be broadened if New Zealand's Covid-19 alert level is raised

 • Coronavirus: Business not quite as usual for Bay of Plenty councils

-Robertson is expected to announce new economic measures to attempt to counter the disruption, especially if Prime Minister Jacinda Ardern raises the alert level from two to three.
+Robertson is expected to announce new economic measures to attempt to counter the disruption, especially if Ardern raises the alert level from two to three.

 BusinessNZ chief executive Kirk Hope said he expected the Government to announce further wage subsidies and a conclusion of talks over a mechanism under which the Government would step in to provide working capital for businesses.